2023 Pennsylvania chocolate factory explosion

 On March 24, 2023, an explosion occurred at a chocolate factory operated by the R.M.
 Palmer Company in West Reading, Pennsylvania.
 Seven people died and ten were injured, including one rescued from the rubble.
-At around 4:57 p.m (EST), it sent plumes of smoke into the air and shook houses.
+At around 4:57 p.m (ET), it sent plumes of smoke into the air and shook houses.
 The cause of the explosion has been determined to be a natural-gas fueled explosion and fire.

 Explosion

-At 4:30 PM (EST), workers at R.M.
+At 4:30 p.m., workers at R.M.
 Palmer building #2 detected the smell of natural gas.
 They promptly reported to their supervisor, who informed them that a decision to evacuate would have to be made by a higher-up.
 The employees then returned to work.

-The explosion started just before 5:00 (EST) on March 24, 2023.
+The explosion started just before 5 p.m. on March 24, 2023.
 It destroyed building #2, while damaging the main building.
 The explosion contained so much force that it physically moved one of the buildings back by four feet.
 After the explosion, damage from it resulted in the leak of gas that began to further fuel the ensuing fires.

 Reports made from Berks County, the county where West Reading is located, to Pennsylvania Emergency Management Agency included a reference to a gas leak, possibly suggesting that the incident was instigated by a leak of gas.
 Local authorities, however, have indicated that the official cause is unknown.
 Officials are still investigating the cause.
 The National Transportation Safety Board has characterized it as a gas explosion, and is examining a natural gas pipeline for fractures and any other sort of damage.
 A preliminary report was issued on May 2, 2023.
 A final report could take up to two years to be released.

 Seven people, including 60-year-old Domingo Cruz, 49-year-old Amy Sandoe, 30-year-old Xiorky Nunez, 63-year-old Susan Halvonik, 62-year-old Michael Breedy, 44-year-old Diana Cedeno, and 55-year-old Judith Lopez-Moran, were killed.
 Eight people were also reported to have been sent to Reading Hospital to be treated for their injuries, where one person had been transferred and two were in fair condition, while the others had been released.

 On March 25, one person had been pulled out of the rubble.
 Later, the victim, Mexican-American Patricia Borges, stated that she and employees had alerted their supervisor half an hour prior to the eventual explosion, but their pleas fell on deaf ears.
 When the explosion occurred, she was shaken off a ladder and caught on fire.
 She prayed to God, asking Him to save her from the fire, while attempting to flee, at which point the floor gave way and she fell into a horizontal vat of liquid chocolate in the factory's basement, which extinguished the flames.
 She screamed for help as the vat began to fill with water from firefighters' hoses.
 Crews eventually discovered her after search dogs indicated that there may have been a survivor.